Comparing Task-Agnostic Embedding Models for Tabular Data: Experiments

-As evaluation measures, we use the area under the receiver operating characteristic curve (AUC) for outlier detection and classification and the mean absolute percentage error (MAPE) for regression.
-The AUC score ranges from 0 to 1 and should be as large as possible, whereas the MAPE score is non-negative and should be as small as possible.
+We measure the prediction quality by the area under the receiver operating characteristic curve (AUC) for outlier detection and classification, with the one-vs-rest multiclass strategy.
+The AUC score ranges from 0 to 1 and should be as large as possible.
+In case of regression tasks, we use the mean absolute percentage error (MAPE).
+The MAPE score is non-negative and should be as small as possible.

+To compare the performance of the embedding models across several predictive algorithms and datasets, we employ a critical difference diagram \cite{CriticalDifference}.
+For each dataset and algorithm, the performance is ranked, where a lower rank indicates a better performance.
+The critical difference diagram plots the embedding models along a horizontal axis, ordered by their average rank.
+Black horizontal lines group algorithms with statistically non-significant differences in their ranks, as determined by a post-hoc test at significance level $\alpha$~=~0.05.
+Consequently, the diagram shows statistically equivalent performance groups and highlights significant differences between others.

+In addition to the evaluation measures, we assess the performance of the embedding models by the required computation time (preprocessing and embedding computation, without evaluation).
+We conducted the experiments on a Google Cloud Platform virtual machine equipped with an NVIDIA A100 40GB GPU.